nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Listing all clients

+1. Get a list of all clients

+  1. Test case: `list`, `list alex`, `list 123` <br>
+    Expected: All clients will be displayed in the list, additional parameters are ignored

 ### Finding clients by name

 1. Finding clients using (a) name(s) as keyword